 LinkedIn provides around 120 characters of space for your headline.
 What is a LinkedIn headline?
 It’s the line of text directly beneath your name on your profile where you tell people who you are and what you offer.

-An effective LinkedIn headline will include a variety of SEO keywords and creative copy.
+An effective LinkedIn headline will include various SEO keywords and creative copy.
 Be specific about what you do.
 The goal is for readers to further explore your profile after seeing your profile photo, cover image, and headline.

 If writing is not your forte, consider hiring a professional copywriter for your headline and your entire profile.

 Your summary section, or your About section, is also a place where LinkedIn keywords are valuable.
 You have 100 words of space, which is ample enough to optimize the content.

 The summary section represents an opportunity to give a compelling elevator pitch.
 Focus on what your expertise brings to the table.
 Include keywords that your target audience will use in their own searches.

 In your summary section, you can further entice readers by describing more about you or your business and the services you provide.
 It is similar to an About page on a website.

 Here’s a LinkedIn summary example from a professional who hardly needs help getting discovered but still shows us what a great About section can look like Richard Branson.

 Remember that the Summary section should be geared toward your target audience.
 What are prospective clients, customers, or employers interested in regarding what you do and how you can help them?